WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `Task.cancel` method is called by `canon_task_cancel` and enforces the same `num_borrows` condition as `return_`, ensuring that when the caller's `OnResolve` callback is called, the caller knows all borrows have been returned.
+The initial `trap_if` only allows cancellation after cancellation has been *delivered* to core wasm.
+In particular, if `request_cancellation` cannot synchronously deliver cancellation and sets `Task.state` to `PENDING_CANCEL`, core wasm will still trap if it tries to call `task.cancel`.
 ```python
   def cancel(self):
     trap_if(self.state != Task.State.CANCEL_DELIVERED)